jgordon/axioms/axioms/02 Traditional Set Theory.md

       (equal x z)))
 ```

-2.6 The 'nequal' relation holds for pairs of entities that are not equal.
+2.6 The `nequal` relation holds for pairs of entities that are not equal.

 ```
 (forall (x y)